M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.6 Revision 23 active-X
+Version 9.6 Revision 26 active-X

-Fix lcase$()  (exclude a trim function).
-Removed a forgotten Stop statement.
+Fix Refresh for input when Refresh has highg value for graphics Sqrt(0) now return 0 and not error.

 From version 9.0 revision 50: